 5. Advanced Virtual COM port

-Advanced Virtual COM Port is a serial to LAN software application that includes the ability to create virtual serial ports.
+Advanced Virtual COM Port is a RS232 to Ethernet redirector software that includes the ability to create virtual serial ports.
 As with the other apps we have been discussing, the virtual ports created by this program act exactly like physical ports.
 This allows any programs interacting with the virtual ports to see them as real hardware ports.
 You can easily create and monitor up to 255 virtual ports.
 Ports can be created and removed without requiring a reboot of your system.

 Advanced Virtual COM port supports Windows 2000 - Windows 8.1 (32 and 64-bit) and Windows Server 2012 R2.
 It also supports Windows CE versions: CE 5.0 (x86), CE 5.0 - 6.0 (arm), Mobile 2003 SE, and Mobile 5.0 - 6.5.

-If you require RS232 over LAN capability you should investigate these software products.
-Some are free while some do come with a cost.
+If you require RS232 over LAN capability you should take a closer look at these software products.
+E.g. serial to LAN extender software is playing an important role in industrial automation systems and many other production control units.
+The above mentioned software can also make serial appliances available from any computer with the ability to create virtual interfaces emulating a hardware port.
+Some of them are free while some do come with a cost.
 Considering that a paid application will also include dedicated technical support and provide timely updates, you should look at all options and not necessarily always go with the least expensive solution.